huawei-noah/SMARTS/docs/sim/env.rst

 Vehicle Diversity
 ^^^^^^^^^^^^^^^^^

-SMARTS environments allow three types of vehicles to exist concurrently, which are **ego agents** under the control of RL model currently in training , **social agents** controlled by (trained) models from the "Agent Zoo" (see :mod:`zoo.policies`).
+SMARTS environments allow three types of vehicles to exist concurrently, which are:

++ **ego agents** - controlled by RL model currently in training.
-Ego agents are controlled by our training algorithms, and are able to interact with environment directly.
-Like ego agents, social agents also use AgentInterface to register with the environment and interact with it through standard observation and action messages, except that they are driven by trained models and act in separate ``Ray`` processes, hence they can provide behavioral characteristics we want.
++ **social agents** - controlled by (pre-trained) models from the Agent Zoo (see :mod:`zoo.policies`).
+Like ego agents, social agents also use :class:`smarts.zoo.agent_spec.AgentSpec` to register with the environment.
+They interact by watching the observation and returning action messages.
+Compared to ego agents, social agents are driven by trained models, hence they can provide behavioral characteristics we want.
++ **traffic vehicles** - controlled by an underlying traffic engine, like ``SUMO`` or ``SMARTS``.

 Refer to :ref:`scenario_studio` for using and designing scenarios, traffic vehicles, social agents, ego agents, and maps.